Open Conceptual Data Models

 Linked Data - What is It?

-- A term coined by Tim Berners-Lee that describes HTTP-based
+- A term coined by Tim Berners-Lee that describes a RESTful mechanism for HTTP based

 -